Let’s learn about Saint David’s Day, an annual celebration in Wales honoring St. David, the patron saint of Wales.

 How is Saint David’s Day Celebrated?

 The national day of St. David is marked by special events, festivities, ornaments, and foods to honor the saint’s life.
-This celebration of the Welsh people, religious communities, and even pilgrims is generally expressed in foods, costumes, and music.
+This celebration of the Welsh people, religious communities, and even pilgrims is generally expressed in food, costumes, and music.

 Religious activities like mass celebrations for the Catholic community and visits to Wales’s heritage sites like the St. Davids Cathedral or the St. Davids Bishop’s Palace are also observed.